Food and Beverage Analysis

 Additional Information

-Food Emergency Response - The MSPHL is partnering with the FDA Food Emergency Response Network (FERN) to develop capacity to respond to a public health emergency in a chemical or radiological event.
-This capacity will augment the MSPHL with the ability to analyze food/beverage samples for the presence of various chemical and radiological contaminants.
+Food Emergency Response - MSPHL partners with the United States Department of Agriculture (USDA) and Food and Drug Administration (FDA) Food Emergency Response Network (FERN) to respond to public health emergencies after chemical or radiological events.
+This partnership augments the ability of MSPHL to analyze food/beverage samples chemical and radiological contaminants.

-Food Surveillance - In an effort to monitor food/beverage products for possible chemical contaminants, the MSPHL is conducting a food surveillance program in conjunction with the Missouri Department of Health and Senior Services’ Bureau of Environmental Epidemiology.
-This program was established to routinely analyze food/beverage products for potential toxic chemicals that could affect the public health of Missourians.
+Food Surveillance - To monitor food and beverage products for chemical contaminants, MSPHL conducts food surveillance programs in conjunction with the USDA and FDA.
+These programs were established to routinely analyze food/beverage products for substances with potential for toxicity that could affect the public health of Missourians.